 If you’re looking for a desk that has just as much of a decorative appeal as it is functional, then go for a beautiful bookshelf-come-office desk.
 Instead of typical storage compartments, such desks have shelves that you can feature your décor in.
-The worktop is perfectly primed to carry out all office activities, but the side is designed like a shelf where you can feature all your favorite artwork, picture frames, plants, and other baubles.
-The design of such desks can be customized according to your visualizations, and it would look especially great in the office of a creative professional.
+The worktop is perfectly primed to carry out all office activities, but the side is designed like a shelf where you can feature all your favourite artwork, picture frames, plants, and other baubles.
+The design of such desks can be customised according to your visualisations, and it would look especially great in the office of a creative professional.

 15. The modern executive home office

 If space is not an issue, for executive home office that exude that rich, upscale vibe, it’s best to opt for a modern executive desk.
 These desks are smaller in size than an actual executive desk.
 They are also visually light, so that the space that they are featured in can look spacious.
 Many of them feature stunning Scandinavian style aesthetics, so you can expect to find slim, slanted legs, sleek desktops with built-in storage, and neutral finishes.
 Pair such a desk with a classy chair and see how amazing the whole set-up looks.